CUHackers/cuhackit_2020_dev/README.md

-#This branch is for developing the about and contact page of the website.
+# This branch is for developing the about and contact pages of the website.